Canadian Forts

 (1621 - 1629, 1638 - 1673), Ferryland

-Originally built to defend against the French.
-This was part of Lord Baltimore's first Colony of Avalon, before he established another colony in Maryland.
-The second fort built was destroyed by the Dutch in 1673.
-The settlement was again attacked by the French in November 1696.
+A bastioned sod-covered earthwork (incorporating field stone rubble) originally built by Governor Edward Wynne to defend the four-acre settlement against the French.
+This was part of George Calvert, Lord Baltimore's first American venture, the Colony of Avalon, before he later established another colony in Maryland.
+Calvert had resided here in 1627, but found it too cold for his liking and requested from King James I of England a new land grant further south in America (Virginia).
+The second fort here, built under Governor David Kirke, was destroyed by the Dutch in 1673.
+The settlement was again attacked and burned by the French in November 1696.
+Some old cannons still remain on site.

 Historic markers are also at the site for two British gun batteries from the 1740's located offshore at the Isle of Bois.